v4for/v4for.github.io/README.md

-Games ideas: Smashkarts, volleball giraffe game.
+Games ideas: Smashkarts, volleball giraffe game , sausage flip and earth sausage.

 Pixel speedrun, i did it the lazy way may fix in the future (or not) Run 3 ifinte mode is glitchy you have to reload it after it freezes